|Nutritional Guidelines (per serving)|

 Tomato conserva is a wonderful additive to this dish, but regular tomato paste works just dandy, too.

-- Pick over the clams and rinse them free of grit.* Set them aside.
+Pick over the clams and rinse them free of grit.
+Set them aside.

 In a large pot, heat the olive oil over medium-high heat.
 Add the garlic and cook, stirring, until it just starts to turn barely golden.

-- Add the wine and bring to a boil.
-Cook at a simmer until the wine is reduced by a third and stops smelling quite so boozy.
+Reduce to a simmer until the wine is reduced by a third and stops smelling quite so boozy.
 This will take about 10 minutes.
 This is an important step because while you want the acidity and flavor from the wine, you don't want the alcohol or alcohol taste in it.
 Cooking the wine and reducing it before adding the clams makes sure the focus is on the delicious clams, not a weirdly hot boozy flavor.

 Serve hot, with crusty bread alongside to sop up the delicious spicy broth.
-If you have any clams that don't open up, just toss those out.
+(If you have any clams that don't open up, just toss those out.)